 Looking for a kitchen layout, with space for multiple cooks and onlookers?
 Consider the versatile L-shape, a two-walled setup that tucks neatly into a corner while remaining open to the surrounding space.
 The L-shaped kitchen works especially well in lofts and open-living setups where it’s often wrapped around an island or dining table.
 Here’s a look at some favorite examples:

-The U-Shaped Kitchen and Kitchen Islands Gone Glamorous.
+The U-Shaped Kitchen.
 If you’ve got your eye on a wood floor for your kitchen, see The World’s Most Beautiful Wood Floors.
-For advice on all sorts of remodeling issues, dip into our Remodeling 101 archive.
+For advice on all sorts of remodeling issues, dip into our Remodeling 101 posts.

 N.B.: This post is an update; the original story ran on March 12, 2014.